-Photos are taken for several reasons; some want to create lasting memories, some want to satiate their own hunger to be photographed, and there are people who simply want to share joy.
+Photos are taken for several reasons; some want to create lasting memories, some want to satiate their own hunger to be photographed, and some people simply want to share the joy.

 When iOS 9 was released, we have already noticed that Photos app was improved with separate folders for Selfies and Screenshots apart from the two existing folders namely Camera Roll and My Photo Stream.
 This has facilitated users in many ways as they could easily spot their selfies and screenshots in separate folders.